-Course Number and Name: EMS 1343 Cond epts of Cardiova scular Medicine-Lectu ire Description: This course consists of the theory, anatomy, physiology, pathophysiology and treatments associated with the conditions of the cardiovascular system.
+Course Number and Name: EMS 1343 Concepts of Cardiovascular Medicine-Lecture treatments associated with the conditions of the cardiovascular system.
 This includes the theory of introductory, advanced, and multi-lead electrocardiogram interpretation.
 Changes in the lifespan will also be included.
-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 3 0 45